• Home

 moist chocolate cake

-For the cake with a tube, wait about ten minutes, then gently remove the tube by twisting it in one direction, then the other.
+For the cake baked in a tube pan, wait about 10 minutes, then gently remove the tube by twisting it first in one direction, then the other.

-Soak the warm cake with the lukewarm syrup on all sides (except the bottom).
+Brush the warm cake with the lukewarm syrup on all sides, avoiding the bottom.

-Wait for it to lose some steam, then wrap it completely in plastic wrap.
+Allow it to release some steam, then wrap it completely in plastic wrap.
+Let it rest until the next day, or for a minimum of 4 hours at room temperature.

 Prepare the ganache

-The next day, prepare the dark chocolate ganache if you made a marble cake in the tube loaf pan.
-Otherwise, proceed directly to the chocolate Rocher glaze step.
+The next day, prepare the dark chocolate ganache if you baked a marble cake in a tube loaf pan.
+If not, proceed directly to the chocolate Rocher glaze step.

 Melt the dark chocolate over a double boiler.
-Once the chocolate is melted, heat the heavy cream with the inverted sugar or honey.
+While the chocolate melts, heat the heavy cream together with the inverted sugar or honey.

-Add the hot cream to the melted chocolate in 3 or 4 stages.
-Stir with a spatula in a circular motion.
-The ganache may seem to separate, but don’t worry, this is normal.
+Add the hot cream to the melted chocolate in 3 or 4 stages, stirring in a circular motion with a spatula.
+The ganache may appear to separate at first, but this is normal.
+Continue adding the remaining cream until the ganache is smooth and glossy.

-You can use an immersion blender, trying not to create air bubbles.
+You can use an immersion blender, taking care not to incorporate air bubbles.
+Transfer the ganache to a piping bag.

 chocolate ganache for marble cake

-Remove the plastic wrap from the cake, then wrap one side of the cake tightly.
-If necessary, double the plastic wrap to seal the gap and prevent the chocolate ganache from spilling out.
+Remove the plastic wrap from the cake, then wrap one side tightly.
+If needed, double the plastic wrap to seal any gaps and prevent the ganache from spilling.

 Marbled cake soaked with syrup.

-Fill the hole with the ganache, which should be liquid but not too runny.
-Fill it to the top.
+Place the cake upright in a container that will hold it steady.
+Fill the central hole with the ganache, which should be liquid but not too runny, filling it to the top.

-Refrigerate for about 15 minutes and add more ganache if necessary, as it may settle slightly.
+Refrigerate for about 15 minutes, then add more ganache if necessary, as it may settle slightly.

-The thermal shock will allow the glaze to adhere to the cake, and this way, you can use the hot glaze.
-It will flow smoothly without forming any clumps of glaze on the cake.
+This thermal shock will help the glaze adhere to the cake, allowing you to pour hot glaze smoothly without forming clumps.

 Marble cake with chocolate ganache